PiaGoldsmith/Portfolio/projects.md

 title: Projects
 ---

-## McFall Fuel Ltd 2024 Customer Engagement Survey
+## 2024 Customer Engagement Survey

-I led the production of McFall Fuel’s 2024 Customer Engagement Survey in partnership with Kantar, the world’s leading marketing data and analytics company.
+I led McFall Fuel’s 2024 Customer Engagement Survey project in partnership with Kantar, the world’s leading marketing data and analytics company.
 I supervised two Summer interns in question development, collaborating closely with Kantar and our management team to define survey objectives, select recipients, and oversee distribution and progress tracking.

 **Responsibilities:**
-- Finalised survey questions and answer formats
+- Finalised survey questions and answer formats.
-- Set response targets and customer incentives
+- Set response targets and customer incentives.
-- Coordinated communication with internal teams and external customers
+- Coordinated communication with internal teams and external customers.

 This project strengthened my skills in project management, stakeholder communication, and data analysis.